MohaZamani/Neural-Learning-and-Coding/README.md

-# Unsupervised and Reinforcement Learning in Neural Networks
+# Neural Coding and Learning Mechanisms in Neuroscience

 This project focuses on various coding schemes and learning methods in neural networks, including **STDP** (Spike-Timing Dependent Plasticity) for unsupervised learning and **RSTDP** (Reward-modulated STDP) for reinforcement learning.
 It implements models for encoding spike-based information and adjusting synaptic weights in response to input stimuli.